DexterHuang/CyberCodeOnline/mobile-tutorial/chat.md

 In order to mention (or tag) someone in the Global chat, you can use '@' and the name of the user.
 As you type their name, a list will appear and you can select the desired name from that list.

-The player mentioned by you, in case they're not inside the game, will receive a notification on their phone knowing that you wanted to talk to him/her.
+The player mentioned by you, will receive a notification on their phone knowing that you wanted to talk to him/her.

 The mention function does not work in the Private Message (Mail) chat because the person whom you're writing, will receive a notification about the messages every time when you are writing to him/her.